rd-dev-ukraine/lore/publish-subscribe/readme.md

   If performance is important consider manual routing.
   Here is also no common ways to solve this because subscribers separation is pretty application-specific.

+  ## Make our own

+  In this chapter we will write our own `EventBus` implementation for JavaScript.
+  The most libs publishes and subscribes to messages by name, our will do this way too, but with some extra syntax sugar.

+  Example will use ES6, but could be easy compiled to ES5 with Babel.